Willplayz112/TodoApi/Readme.md

 ===
 the default user and passwords are as follows
 Admin to do all things
-Username: admin
+Username: admin.
-Password: admin123
+Password: admin123.
-User to view
+User to view.
-Username: user
+Username: user.
-Password: user123
+Password: user123.

 ## Things to change
 Add more restrictions for example all end points need Authorization